devkyt/setup-java-and-sbt/README.md

-# Setup Java and Maven
+# Setup Java and Sbt

-Yet another action to setup Java and Maven on Linux or MacOS.
+Yet another action to setup Java and Sbt on Linux or MacOS.
 It uses [GraalVM](https://github.com/graalvm) as a JDK distribution.<br>

 ## Usage